aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Sets a value indicating whether the generated spreadsheet will contain a horizontal scroll bar.

+**Remarks**

 The default value is true.

 **Parameters:**
 | Parameter | Type | Description |